Volunteer Management Policy

 • Annual Volunteer’s Appreciation Day

-The volunteer manager can schedule a day every year to thank the volunteers for
+The volunteer manager can schedule a day every year to thank the volunteers for their contributions.
+Awards and certificates can also be presented to volunteers that have displayed exemplary behaviour.

 • Have frequent feedback sessions